UPDATE 2019: This year’s Fall tournament happens on October 4-5, 2019

 One of the best things about this tournament is that all are welcome to participate, regardless of skill level.
 Beginners and children are especially welcome, and there are even streams set aside for children-only fishing.
 There’s a first prize for largest fish caught and an equal prize for smallest fish caught!

 There are over $10,000 in prizes each year up for grabs, including cash prizes, gift cards, fishing gear, and more.
 Tournament fishing begins each day shortly before sunrise, and all weigh-ins take place at Patriot Park in Pigeon Forge.

 Keep in mind that anyone is eligible to register, but only registered participants are eligible to fish in the tournament.
 You can register in advance by going to the official tournament website hosted by Rocky Top Outfitters in Pigeon Forge, or you can register in person at Smoky Mountain Angler, 466 Brookside Village Way, on East Parkway in Gatlinburg’s Winery Square.
 Registration is also available by phone by calling 865-661-FISH.

 All anglers are required to have a valid Tennessee fishing license on their person during the tournament, and there are separate licenses for locals and out-of-state visitors.
-For more information, or to obtain a fishing license, visit the Tennessee Wildlife Resources Agency website.
+See our requirements guide for a Fishing License for Gatlinburg and Tennessee, or to obtain a fishing license directly visit the Tennessee Wildlife Resources Agency website.

 Some of the important rules to know for the tournament are that only single-hook lures are permitted with one hand-held rod, and there is a five fish limit per person.
 You can visit the official Trout Tournament webpage for a full list of the rules and regulations.